 Dr. Olcay Yavuz’s research proposal entitled “Building a State-wide Effort to Reduce Inequality for Underprivileged Youth in High Poverty Urban Schools” has been selected to receive funding under the FY20 Proposal Incentive Program (PIP).
 The purpose of this study is to examine the impacts of the Comprehensive School Counseling Program (CSCP) on the academic success, social-emotional development, college and career readiness of underprivileged youth in the state of Connecticut.

-Second, Dr. Yavuz’s faculty development grant “Building a University-wide Infrastructure to Support Faculty to Develop Hybrid/Online College Courses” has been approved and funded during Spring 2020.
+Further, Dr. Yavuz’s faculty development grant “Building a University-wide Infrastructure to Support Faculty to Develop Hybrid/Online College Courses” has been approved and funded during spring 2020.
 As a part of this grant, Dr. Yavuz and his grant team collaborated with SCSU Office of Faculty Development and the Office of Online Learning to organize the first “Online Teaching Academy” and supported over 200 SCSU faculty to develop online and hybrid courses.